Buddhist crisis: June 1963

-The Joint Communiqué was presented to the press on 16 June and Thích Tịnh Khiết thanked Diệm and exhorted the Buddhist community to work with the government.
+The Joint Communiqué was presented to the press on June 16 and Thích Tịnh Khiết thanked Diệm and exhorted the Buddhist community to work with the government.
 He expressed his "conviction that the joint communiqué will inaugurate a new era and that ... no erroneous action from whatever quarter will occur again."
 He declared that the protest movement was over, and called on Buddhists to return to their normal lives and pray for the success of the agreement.
-However, some younger monks were disappointed with the result of the negotiations feeling that Diem's regime had not been made accountable.
+However, some younger monks were disappointed with the result of the negotiations feeling that Diệm's regime had not been made accountable.

 Trueheart was skeptical about its implementation, privately reporting that if Diệm did not follow through, the US should look for alternative leadership options.
-The troubles had become a public relations issue for Diem beyond his country, with speculation about a US-Diệm rift being discussed in American newspapers following the self-immolation.
-The New York Times ran a front page headline on 14 June, citing leaked government information that diplomats had privately attacked Diem.
+The troubles had become a public relations issue for Diệm beyond his country, with speculation about a US-Diệm rift being discussed in American newspapers following the self-immolation.
+The New York Times ran a front page headline on June 14, citing leaked government information that diplomats had privately attacked Diệm.
 It also reported that General Paul Harkins, the head of the US advisory mission in South Vietnam, ordered his men not to assist ARVN units that were taking action against demonstrators.
-The US at the time considered telling Vice President Tho that they would support him replacing Diem as President.
+The US at the time considered telling Vice President Tho that they would support him replacing Diệm as President.
 This occurred at the same time as the surfacing of rumours that Republic of Vietnam Air Force Chief of Staff Lieutenant Colonel Đỗ Khắc Mai had begun gauging support among his colleagues for a coup.

 The agreement was put in doubt by an incident outside Xá Lợi Pagoda the following day.
 A crowd of around 2,000 people were confronted by police who persisted in ringing the pagoda despite the agreement.
 A riot eventually broke out and police attacked the crowd with tear gas, fire hoses, clubs, and gunfire.
 One protester was killed and scores more injured.
 Moderates from both sides urged calm while some government officials blamed "extremist elements".
 An Associated Press story described the riot as "the most violent anti-Government outburst in South Vietnam in years".
 Furthermore, many protesters remained in jail contrary to the terms of the Joint Communique.
 The crisis deepened as more Buddhists began calling for a change of government and younger monks such as Thích Trí Quang came to the forefront, blaming Diệm for the ongoing impasse.
 Due to the failure of the agreement to produce the desired results, older and more senior monks, who were more moderate, saw their prestige diminished, and the younger, more assertive monks began to take on a more prominent role in Buddhist politics.